GreenPG/ObsidianVault/Yaml Schema Python libraries.md

 ### Cerberus
 Possibilities comparable to Schema, but seems less readable.
 Must too be used after yaml parsing.
+Dont raise exception at first validation error, but always process the entire document and return False if the validation failed.

 ### Yamale
 Validate and convert yaml to python.